gchq/Gaffer/operation-runner/README.md

     --user <optional-path-to-json-serialised-user> \
     --graph-id graphId
 ```
-If your operation requires additional external dependencies then use the `-libjars` operation as shown in the Accumulo example above.
+If your operation requires additional external dependencies then append these to the HADOOP_CLASSPATH and use the `-libjars` operation as shown in the Accumulo example to configure the MR job.